metaeducation/ren-c/README.md

 (Modern Ren-C is "stackless", and does not use techniques beyond the C standard to try and guess about what addresses are getting near a stack overflow.)

+## License

+License is now completely muddy, because this project copies wholesale from a LGPL codebase into an Apache2 one.
+Don't copy things out of this code anyway, what are you, crazy?  :-)